Correlation study of some solar activity indices in the cycles 21 - 23

 Then we have to say a few words about solar indices studied in this paper.

 At Figure 1 we show the activity indices which are normalized to their values averaged over the analyzed time interval.
-We can see that the relative variation of the index in a solar cycle is about 2-3 times.
+We can see in most cases that the relative variation of an index in a solar cycle is about 2-3 times.